dg9vh/MMDVMHost-Websocketboard/README.md

 Finally you should be able to get the new Dashboard calling the hostname of your hotspot and port 8000 (default) in your broser

 ### Troubleshoting
 If you have any trouble running the software most things depend on the logtailer-component.
-So it is a good idea to try starting the software on the console wih
+So it is a good idea to try starting the software on the console with
 `python3 ./logtailer.py` to see the output of the program.
 A common error are missing python-libraries you should install with the commands mentioned above.

 If you found any further missing library let me know!
 Just open an issue!